-If you are an underbuyer like myself, sometimes we need to get comfortable buying things when we see them instead of having an I’ll get it next time or I will think about it attitude.
+If you are an underbuyer like myself, sometimes you need to get comfortable buying things when you first see them instead of having an I’ll get it next time or I will think about it attitude.

 This exact same thing happened to me recently.
 I had a gift card to use and fell in love with a red rug for my living room.
 I spotted it at the shop but hesitated to buy it.
 I kept thinking of all the other things I needed and wondered if that was the best way to spend the card.